Scripture Reference: Acts 10:1-11:18

 |Review Questions||Craft and Activity Ideas||Online Resources|

-In the city of Caesarea Cornelius held the important and prestigious position of a centurion in the Roman army.
-As a centurion he would have had command over at least 100 soldiers and received five times the pay that a regular soldier did.
+As a Roman centurion in the city of Caesarea Cornelius would have had command over at least 100 soldiers and received five times the pay that a regular soldier did.
 He was a good man and verse 2 refers to Cornelius as a “God fearer”.
 This description refers to Gentiles who had not formally accepted Judaism through circumcision but who believed in God, respected the moral life of Jews and followed many Jewish teachings.

-Cornelius must have been transparent in his belief in God because he seemed to be surrounded by others who also believed.
+Cornelius had surrounded himself with believers.
 “He and all his family were devout and God-fearing” (Acts 10:2, NIV).
-The “devout soldier” he dispatched was one of his attendants (Acts 10:7, NIV).
+The “devout soldier” he dispatched to Joppa to find Peter was one of his attendants (Acts 10:7, NIV).
 Later, we find him gathering “his relatives and close friends” to hear Peter speak God’s word (Acts 10:24 and 27, NIV).
-But, even though Cornelius was a good man who believed in God, prayed and did good deeds such as helping the poor, Cornelius had not heard the good news of Jesus Christ.
+But, even though Cornelius and the people around him were good people who believed in God, prayed and did good deeds such as helping the poor they had not heard the good news about Jesus Christ.
 Cornelius had not been saved by the blood of Christ.

-Again, in much the same manner as at Pentecost the “Holy Spirit came on all who heard the message”.
-If Peter had any doubts of God’s intention to accept Gentiles before this then these doubts would have been wiped away when the Spirit’s power caused these Gentiles to speak in tongues and praise God.
-The 6 Christian brothers from Joppa who had accompanied Peter were astonished.
+After Peter shared the Gospel of Jesus with the group Cornelius had assembled in his home the “Holy Spirit came on all who heard the message”.
+If Peter had any doubts of God’s intention to accept Gentiles before this then these doubts would have been wiped away when the Spirit’s power caused them to speak in tongues and praise God.
+This is exactly how it had happened when Peter had first preached the Gospel to the Jews at Pentecost.

 The Gospel is for everyone.
 In the Book of Acts we read of other examples of the outpouring of the Holy Spirit in a special way to show that God was breaking a barrier and accepting a new group of people.
 This happened with:

-The Spirit had poured out gifts on Cornelius and his household to reveal God’s approval of Gentiles being qualified to receive Him.
-Now, it was time for them to accept Jesus Christ in a personal way and to allow the Spirit to indwell them (refer to the conclusion of Peter’s earlier sermon in Acts 2:38-39).
-They were now baptised in the name of Jesus Christ.
+After the Spirit had poured out gifts on Cornelius and his household to reveal God’s approval of Gentiles being qualified to receive Him it was time for them to be baptised to accept Jesus Christ and the Holy Spirity in a personal way (refer to the conclusion of Peter’s earlier sermon in Acts 2:38-39).

 Way to Introduce the Story: Before class prepare small pieces of paper–one for each child.
 Write the letter “J” on a few of the cards and the letter “G” on the rest.
 Tape the pieces of paper underneath each chair in your classroom.
 When you are ready to begin class tell the children that you have something wonderful to tell them.
 It is the best news in the whole world.
 Ask them to look underneath their chairs.
 “All of you who have the letter “J” may come up and here the good news.”
 Whisper “Jesus loves you” in the ears of those who have the letter “J.”